Photograph by HairyLime

 This page will address some very important fundamental issues about traditional acupuncture and facial acupuncture, and give you a list of helpful resources for your research.
 In a word, acupuncture education is key.

-To this end, I have always been very involved with educating the public about acupuncture.
+To this end, Ka Hang has always been very involved with educating the public about acupuncture.
 If you are researching acupuncture, you may have questions or suggestions for topics that you would like to know more about.
 Chances are if you want to know more, others will too.
-Please send me these thoughts and suggestions by clicking Ask Ka Hang.
+Please send Ka Hang these thoughts and suggestions by clicking here.
 Your input might be a great subject for a blog-post.

 There is a trend you should know about if you or a friend is considering traditional acupuncture, and it’s happening here in London.
 It’s becoming common to find practitioners certified in other specialties performing acupuncture after having done a few weekend courses.